 Some dentists prefer to fit you with temporary implants for the first six to nine months.
 This is to reduce bruising and to ensure that less pressure is put on your implants as they heal.
 Once your mouth is fully healed, the dentist will affix your permanent implants.
 These are normally made from porcelain, ceramics, or another durable material like zirconia or fused metal.

-There are two viable alternatives to All-On-4 implants, and your dentist may discuss them with you during your consultation: dentures and conventional dental implants.
+There are three viable alternatives to All-On-4 implants, and your dentist may discuss them with you during your consultation: dentures, conventional dental implants and All-on-6 implants.

 You should expect to be in the dentist's chair for one to two hours during surgery.